edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 environment can be thought of as changing the directory to an environment, and then downloading and extracting the package and its dependencies.

-For example, when you `conda install` a package that exists in a known repository, channel, and has no dependencies, conda does the following.
+For example, when you `conda install` a package that exists in a known repository (channel), and has no dependencies, conda does the following.

 1. looks at your configured channels (in priority)